zlatnaspirala/zlatnaspirala/README.md

 ## zlatnaspirala/goldenspiral software

-zlatnaspirala/zlatnaspirala is just github readme template.
+zlatnaspirala/zlatnaspirala is just github readme template. it is my first touch with javaScript.
+It is funny but this webgl app works on android 3 from 2007.
+Modern version and scene object orientend version of this code is matrix-engine.
+Matrix-engine comes with click trigger raycast, bvh animation, transformations, video/camera/canvas2d active textures and more.

-#### canvas2d-webgl-webrtc-android-sockets-realtime-nodejs-ue4-unity-xcode-visual-studio
+#### Tags: canvas2d-webgl-webrtc-android-sockets-realtime-nodejs-ue4-unity-xcode-visual-studio
 ![](https://github.com/zlatnaspirala/zlatnaspirala/blob/master/images/nikola_lukic.png)

 Personal dev stage server https://maximumroulette.com